wordofwarning/wordofwarning.org/hab/turn/index.md

 Turn Prize 2024 supported by <a href="https://danceconsortianorthwest.org" target="_blank">Dance Consortia North West</a> using public funding by Arts Council England, and by <a href="https://companychameleon.com" target="_blank">Company Chameleon</a>, [hÅb](/hab), and <a href="https://projectauske.com" target="_blank">Project Auske</a>.

-Image: UMAMI-i!-MOVEMENT, due to perform in [Turn 2025](/current/2025-turn) at Contact on 4 April
+Image: UMAMI-i!-MOVEMENT, due to perform in [Turn 2025](/current/2025-turn) at Contact